 My genealogical researches have uncovered dozens of devout ancestors.
-This is the third installment of a series of posts titled “Doing God’s Work: Our Families’ Faithful”, documenting the lives of those who served God.
+This is the fourth installment of a series of posts titled “Doing God’s Work: Our Families’ Faithful”, documenting the lives of those who served God.

 In the previous post of this series, I presented the life and times of William Christian, a vicar on the Isle of Man.
 This one focuses on the life of Rev. Joseph Hull.